St Giles in the Fields: The Great Plague in St Giles

-By 7 June 1665 the diarist Samuel Pepys noticed in the parish of St Giles, for the first time, the dreaded scarlet Plague Cross painted on the doors of the dead and dieing:
+By 7 June 1665 the diarist Samuel Pepys noticed in the parish of St Giles, for the first time, the dreaded scarlet Plague Cross painted on the doors of the dead and dying:

 I did in Drury-lane see two or three houses marked with a red cross upon the doors, and "Lord have mercy upon us" writ there - which was a sad sight to me, being the first of that kind that to my remembrance I ever saw.

 By September 1665, 8,000 people were dying a week in London and by the end of the plague year it had claimed an estimated 100,000 people—almost a quarter of London's population, in 18 months.

 By the end of the plague there had been a total 3,216 listed plague deaths in a St Giles parish which had fewer than 2,000 listed households.
 This is almost certainly an underestimate, however, as the non-reporting of deaths to avoid quarantine measures was widespread.
 By the end of 1666 the mortal remains of over 1000 parishioners had been deposited in the plague pit in St Giles churchyard with many other corpses being sent to pits at Golden Square and a site which is now at the corner of Marshall Street and Beak Street in Soho.